makersacademy/CV/README.md

 #### Agile / Scrum
 Used to working in an agile environment.
 Being the first Ronin group there was lot of challenges to overcome and every week we where adjusting how we worked together and how we approached the work.
 We had daily morning and afternoon stand-ups throughout the course and I am comfortable in leading them.

+#### Linux
+Have been working on Fedora OS for the last 6 months and am comfortable doing most of my tasks such as testing, file navigation and Git commands from the terminal.

 ## Education

 #### Makers Academy (Feb 2015 to May 2015)

 - 16 week full time web developer bootcamp
-- Develop independent learning & problem solving skills
+- Developed independent learning & problem solving skills
 - Completed weekly group projects and personal weekend projects
-- Version control using Git through the terminal and Github
+- Version control using Git through the terminal and the Github website
 - TDD, BDD, OOP, MVC, SOLID, DRY
 - Ruby, Rails, Javascript, Jquery, Node.js, Angular.js, Bootstrap Sass, HTML, CSS
 - Rspec, Capybara, Jasmine